SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 Visting a warp point, which puts it on the map, is a check.
 A pair of two-way warp points is two separate checks.
-The check is earned even if the warp is not currently usable (e.g., cannot enter ripplespace or don't have the key).
+The check is earned even if the warp is not currently usable (e.g., cannot enter Ripplespace or don't have the key).

 ### Throne warp points
 (UNIMPLEMENTED)